rednafi/brisk-bash/README.md

 # Print a file to a named printer (see `lpstat` command):
 lp -d printer_name path/to/filename

-# Print N copies of file to default printer (replace N with desired number of copies):
+# Print N copies of a file to the default printer (replace N with the desired number of copies):
 lp -n N path/to/filename

 # Print only certain pages to the default printer (print pages 1, 3-5, and 16):